Studio RivBea : : : The Village Voice display ads

 Things will become more focussed when Ed Hazell’s Energy Center: A History of Studio RivBea 1972-1978 appears

-(which I’ll be publishing in 2023-24).
-This companion volume to The Sam Rivers Sessionography (2022) will contain
+(publishing in 2024).
+This companion volume to The Sam Rivers Sessionography (2022) will contain a multitude

-a multitude of refinements, new information, and updates on the activities at Sam & Beatrice Rivers’ Studio RivBea.
+of refinements, new information, and updates on the activities at Sam & Beatrice Rivers’ Studio RivBea.

 I went through the Village Voice page by page—because items are hidden everywhere—through 16 years worth,